 At Okta, when we design for high availability, we take a layered approach that allows us to control both low-level laaS and higher-level platform-as-a-service (PaaS) components.
-At the foundational layer, Okta's infrastructure is "active-active" across three data centers (AWS availability zones) to ensure resiliency.
+At the foundational layer, Okta's infrastructure is "active-active-active" across three data centers (AWS availability zones) within an AWS region.

 We follow this model on all low-level infrastructure running on hosts, such as caches, app servers, and databases.
 In addition, we replicate all data to a separate disaster recovery region.

 As you move up the stack and think about PaaS offerings from vendors, you can lose a lot of control over which parts of your infrastructure are highly available.
-For example Amazon S3 is a single region service, and has had outages of regions in the past.
+For example Amazon S3 is a global service, and has had outages of regions in the past.
 Though S3 added a bucket replication feature, this is asynchronous and only highly available for reads, but not for writes.
-We've addressed this by augmenting the AWS SDK to do dual writes in super-critical write paths and do read repairs when an object isn't present.
+We've addressed this by augmenting the AWS SDK to do dual writes in supercritical write paths and do read repairs when an object isn't present.
 This ensures Okta's platform is always highly available even in the rare event of an AWS region outage.

-When it comes to DNS, we first used Dyn DNS across three different Dyn regions-all of which were taken down in a massive DDoS attack.
+When it comes to DNS, we first used Dyn DNS across three different Dyn regions-all of which were taken down in a massive DDoS attack in 2016.
 This incident led us to change tactics so that we could better manage DNS on behalf of our customers.
-We took on the process internally and developed a mechanism to propagate information to Dyn and Route 53 as a multi-provider.
+We took on the process internally and developed a mechanism to propagate information to multiple DNS providers such as Route53 and Google DNS.